5 Delicious Christmas Cookies To Make in Your RV

 Keeping Christmas Cookies Fresh

-Obviously, the sooner you make your cookies, the sooner you can eat them — but it’s still only early December!
-Even if you plan on baking several times this month, you’ll want to keep your confections fresh and ready for gift-giving or holiday cookie swap games.
+Obviously, the sooner you make your cookies, the sooner you can eat them!
+Even if you plan on baking several times this holiday season, you’ll want to keep your confections fresh and ready for gift-giving or holiday cookie swaps.

-Depending on the type of cookie you’re making, there will be different advice on how to store your Christmas cookies in order to ensure they stay fresh for as long as possible.
-For instance, some soft cookies need little more than an airtight container with an apple slice or piece of bread added in to help keep them moist, while crisp cookies might need to be re-crisped briefly in the oven.
-Check out this guide from Cooking Light for more details.
+Depending on the type of cookie you’re making, there is different advice on how to store your Christmas cookies to ensure they stay fresh for as long as possible.
+Some soft cookies need little more than an airtight container with an apple slice or piece of bread added in to help keep them moist.
+Crisp cookies might need to be re-crisped briefly in the oven.

-Finally, it’s good to be strategic about your timing as far as when to decorate Christmas cookies.
+Finally, it’s good to be strategic about timing the decorating of Christmas cookies as well.
 Icing is yummy and decorating with it is fun, but once it hits the cookie’s surface, the dough will begin to soften and break down more quickly.

-Of course, if worst comes to worst and you notice your goodies getting stale or soft too far ahead of time, you’ll simply have to eat them up and make a new batch for your event or gift swap.
-What a chore, right? 😉
+Of course, if worst comes to worst and you notice your goodies getting stale or soft too far ahead of time, you’ll simply have to eat them quickly!